 We are a Year 1 class full of enthusiastic learners and big smiles.
-Our class teacher is Miss Gemma Lilly.
-Alongside her, we are supported in our learning by our class Teaching Assistant, Mrs Moore.
-On a Thursday, when Miss Lilly has her PPA time and prepares our learning for the next week, we are taught by Mrs Tarring for the afternoon.
+Our class teacher is Miss Gemma Lilly and we are supported in our learning by our class Teaching Assistant, Mrs Ward.

 We follow the National Curriculum, with our learning themed around topics that make links between different subject areas.
-You can learn about each year group's topic themes for each half term by clicking on the curriculum overview under the curriculum section of the website, and if you would like to know more about our topic in Pear Tree Class this half term, you can download the topic web from the downloads section on this page.
+You can learn about each year group's topic themes for each half term by clicking on the curriculum overview under the curriculum section of the website, and if you would like to know more about our topic in Pear Tree Class this half term, you can download the topic web below.

 We learn about all the core and foundation subjects of the National Curriculum: English, Maths, Science, PE, History, Geography, Art and Design, Computing, Design and Technology and Music.
 Although we're not required to learn a modern foreign language in KS1, we have Spanish lessons each week to introduce us to the language.
 We also learn about and from other religions in our RE lessons, based on the Cambridgeshire Agreed Syllabus, and about other useful life skills in PSHE, using the Cambridgeshire Primary Personal Development Programme.
 More information about each subject is also available under the 'Curriculum' area of the website.